florian-vuillemot/florian-vuillemot.github.io/_posts/2023-12-17-azure-function-python-ml-part-3.markdown

 Now, the user is able to verify the model accuracy before deploying it.

-# Summary and next steps
+# Summary and next step
-Controlling what is deploying is only a step in an application journey.
-When deploy, an application must be monitoring and depending of some metric, may be rollback.
-As deployment, rollback can be automated as the next article will discuss.
+Controlling what is deployed is only one step on the way to an application.
+After deployment, an application must be monitored and, depending on the metrics, a rollback can take place.
+Like deployment, rollback can also be automated, as explained in the next article.

 > Any comments, feedback or problems?
 Please create an issue [here](https://github.com/florian-vuillemot/florian-vuillemot.github.io).